 - You put ground coffee in the top section (some guides say to add coffee after step 4)

-- You heat the bottom section
+- You heat the water in the bottom section

 - Hot water is pushed up into the top where the brew takes place